The Death Knell of Online Publishing

 Enter the Panda

-Aware of this, Google, doing evil, decided to label online publishing sites as 'Content Farms'.
+Google, doing evil, decided to label online PAYING publishing sites as 'Content Farms'.

-A site labeled a Content Farm would be given a minus score so that all items on the site would NOT appear in a Google Search.
+A site labelled a Content Farm would be given a minus score.
+All items on that Paying Writing Site would NOT appear in a Google Search.

-It is, to some extent true, that many online writing sites were Content Farms in which what I term 'crapwriters' would play SEO [Search Engine Optimisation] and Keywords.
+It is, to some extent true, that many online writing sites were Content Farms.
+It was on these sites what I term 'crapwriters' would play SEO [Search Engine Optimisation] and Keywords.

 "All over the world people are interested in Exercise.
 You are probably thinking about Exercise.
 Perhaps you are afraid of Exercise.
 But Exercise is nothing to be afraid of.
 Everyone can exercise..."

-This went on and on, not describing any exercise at all.
+Empty prose as this went on and on, not describing any exercise at all, but coming on top in search of 'exercise'.

 The next day the trending word is 'Vegetarian'.